-There will be a minimum five year effective supply of housing land at all times during the lifetime of the plan.
+There will be a minimum five year effective supply of housing land at all times during the lifetime of the plan as set out in the strategic development plan (SDP2).
 This will be monitored and updated annually.
-The Council will support development on the sites included in the Housing Land Audit and identified on the proposals map.
+The Council will support development on the sites included in the Housing Land Audit and identified on the proposals map(i).
 Developers must provide a range of house size and types to give greater choice in meeting the needs of the local community whilst recognising the demands of the wider housing market area.

-If, during the period of the plan, the annual housing land audit identifies a potential shortfall in effective land then consideration will be given to identifying potential additions to the land supply from, in order of preference:
+If, during the period of the plan, a shortfall in the five year supply of effective land is identified, the Council will support development proposals, which are effective and capable of meeting the identified shortfall, in order of preference:

-- 1. Non-effective sites
+- 1. Non-effective sites that can now be demonstrated to be effective.

-- 2. Urban Capacity sites
+- 2. Urban Capacity sites.

-- 3. Additional brownfield sites
+- 3. Additional brownfield sites.

+- 4. Sustainable green field sites.